A

 Southeast, and storm, and every weathervane ("Hatteras Calling"): Conrad Aiken

-Sparrows were feeding in a freezing drizzle ("Because You Asked about the Line between Prose and Poetry"): Howard Nemerov
+Sparrows were feeding in a freezing drizzle ("Because You Asked about the Line"): Howard Nemerov

 The species Man and Marmozet Are intimately linked ("The Bad Child's Book of Beasts"): Hilaire Belloc